-In September 2024 Grant Thornton (external auditor) did a follow up of its February 2023 report on local government reorganisation (LGR) in Cumbria.
+In September 2024 external auditors Grant Thornton did a follow up of its February 2023 report on local government reorganisation (LGR) in Cumbria.
 It concluded that the Council had established some good practices and the foundations of good governance.
 It has developed strong financial sustainability arrangement which will be further strengthened by the Financial Sustainability Board.
 There was recognition of good progress being made on some of the improvement recommendations, but a key action of harmonising financial systems remained.

-ICT Systems
+ICT Service

-Local government reorganisation has created significant and wide-ranging ICT challenges but also opportunities.
-The Council's ICT Strategy sets out how we are working towards a unified, future-ready Westmorland and Furness ICT system.
+Local government reorganisation has created significant and wide-ranging ICT challenges but also real opportunities.
+The Council's ICT Strategy sets out how we are working towards a unified, future-ready Westmorland and Furness ICT service.
 This requires disaggregation of major county-wide systems such as the adult social care and children's social care case management systems, the finance systems and human resources and payroll system.
-In addition to disaggregation, bringing together the large number of Council systems and different types of infrastructure will be a key focus and challenge.
-Alongside facilitating basic operational effectiveness as one organisation, establishing the right infrastructure will allow us to deliver our digital ambitions, including enhanced self-service, process automation and adoption of artificial intelligence tools.
+In addition to disaggregation, bringing together the large number of Council systems and different types of infrastructure will be a key focus and ongoing challenge for a number of years.
+Alongside facilitating basic operational effectiveness as one organisation, standardising the ICT across the organisation and establishing the right infrastructure will allow us to deliver our digital ambitions, including enhanced self-service, process automation and safe adoption of artificial intelligence tools.

 Harmonising the Council's legacy financial systems is an important part of the transition and will be more efficient in helping support monitoring and decision making.
 This is a complex and significant programme which requires disaggregation of the main ledger and payment financial systems and data from the shared system, hosted by Cumberland Council, and integration or retirement of legacy district financial systems, harmonisation of three different income management systems and commissioning of a single revenues and benefits system.
 Alongside this there are the associated reporting tools and the connectivity with feeder systems.
 A timeline for this programme has been developed with a project board and project team in place.
-By 1 April 2026 it is expected Westmorland and Furness Council will have harmonised finance and income systems in place, and by December 2026 a single revenue and benefits system.
+By 1 April 2026 it is planned Westmorland and Furness Council will have harmonised finance and income systems in place, and by December 2026 a single revenue and benefits system, although these projects are both dependent and reliant on third party system supplier resources being available to work with the Council project teams that is resourced and in place.

-The Council's overall ICT programme for 2024/25 will continue as part of the 5-7 year strategy to aggregate former district ICT and disaggregate former county council ICT networks and systems to create a single ICT environment for Westmorland and Furness as a single Unitary Council.
+The Council's overall ICT programme for 2024/25 continued as part of the 5 year strategy to implement the foundations of a robust, effective and efficient ICT infrastructure that will support the aggregation of former district ICT and disaggregate former county council ICT networks and systems to create a single ICT environment for Westmorland and Furness as a single Unitary Council.